 You can also manage incontinence with other devices and products.
 This includes catheters, pelvic organ slings, urethral plugs, urine collection systems, and penile compression devices.
 Talk with your healthcare provider about which treatment might work best for you.

-Consult your healthcare provider with your questions about the management and treatment of UI.
+Talk with your healthcare provider about the management and treatment of UI.

 Key points about urinary incontinence